CorruptComputer/ProtonDB-Tags/README.md

 4. Close Steam to force it to write all of your games to the sharedconfig.vdf file
 5. Try running the script again

-Please keep in mind that Native games shouldn't be categorized, except in some rare cases such as Deus Ex: Mankind Divided.
-This means people have reported it on ProtonDB for some reason so the ProtonDB API returns a result for it.
+Please keep in mind that Linux Native games shouldn't be categorized.

+If anything is still not working you can open an issue here, or join the ProtonDB Discord server (link is at the top of this README).
+Questions regarding this tool can be asked in #protondb-discussion or in #off-topic.
+Please respect the rules of the server if you join!